 A further development of the concept of psychosocial therapy and rehabilitation led to the study of clinical and social characteristics and the identification of the special needs of various groups of patients with schizophrenia.
 One of the most important areas of research was the study of the initial stages of psychotic spectrum disorders and, on this basis, the development of scientificallygrounded practical approaches to organizing care for patients with newly emerging psychotic conditions.
 Along with detailed descriptions of the clinical picture and therapeutic approaches in care, considerable attention was paid to the clinical and organizational aspects.
 As a result, the principles underlying the work of first episode psychosis departments (clinics), were established.
 After a series of educational seminars, similar clinics were opened in more than 30 regions of the Russian Federation.
-In fact, a reference system of mental healthcare at the initial stages of psychotic spectrum disorders was developed, including not only inpatient and day hospital treatment, but also the longterm follow up of patients.
-Its efficiency was proved, both from a clinical point of view and the social recovery of patients.13-15 patients, discharged after long-term hospitalizations, has been demonstrated, which, along with active pharmacotherapy, should include the psychoeducation of patients and their relatives, as well as training in selfcare and independent living skills.^{18,19} The efficiency of special rehabilitation programs was investigated using the example of the "Club House" model.20 Various groups of patients with schizophrenia and schizophrenia spectrum disorders, receiving care as outpatients, were studied.
-The principles of complex community-based psychosocial therapy and rehabilitation were developed and implemented for each of these groups.21-23
+In fact, a reference system of mental healthcare at the initial stages of psychotic spectrum disorders was developed, including not only inpatient and day hospital treatment, but also the longterm management of patients.
+Its efficiency was proved, both from a clinical point of view and the social recovery of patients.13,14,15

-Along with the first psychotic episode, considerable attention was paid to the study of the clinical features and the social functioning of patients with a chronic course of the disease, frequent and prolonged hospitalizations, as well as those who had lost social ties.^{16,17} The efficiency of the complex community therapy of schizophrenic
+Along with the first psychotic episode, considerable attention was paid to the study of the clinical features and the social functioning of patients with a chronic course of the disease, frequent and prolonged hospitalizations, as well as those who had lost social ties.^{16,17} The efficiency of the complex community therapy of schizophrenic patients, discharged after long-term hospitalizations, has been demonstrated, which, along with active drug therapy, should include the psychoeducation of patients and their relatives, as well as training in self-care and independent living skills.^{18,19} The efficiency of special rehabilitation programmes was investigated using the example of the "Club House" model.20 Various groups of patients with schizophrenia and schizophrenia spectrum disorders, receiving care as outpatients, were studied.
+The principles of complex community-based psychosocial therapy and rehabilitation were developed and implemented for each of these groups.^{21,22,23}

 An important element of the department's scientific activity was the study of socially vulnerable groups of patients with schizophrenia, and the development of adequate organizational forms of mental healthcare, tailored to their needs.
-These groups included patients with unstable social and labour adaptation, with frequent and very frequent hospitalizations, as well as lonely patients.24-28
+These groups included patients with unstable social and labour adaptation, with frequent and extra frequent hospitalizations, as well as lonely patients.^{24,25,26,27,28}

-The work was carried out in two directions: on the one hand, the psychological components surrounding the issues of loneliness, the disability of patients with schizophrenia and the stigma of mental illness were investigated and the main "targets" of psychosocial interventions for these patients were identified;^{29,30} on the other hand, the efficiency of psychosocial work with this group of patients was demonstrated with the involvement of community resources, namely, the integrated social services centres.31 The study of the social environmental factors and the immediate surroundings of patients with schizophrenia made it possible to develop and put into practice the methods of work with the family of patients with mental illnesses, known as compliance therapy.32
+The work was carried out in two directions: on one hand, the psychological components surrounding the issues of loneliness, the disability of patients with schizophrenia and the stigma of mental illness were investigated and the main "targets" of psychosocial interventions for these patients were identified;^{29,30} on the other hand, the efficiency of psychosocial work with this group of patients was demonstrated with the involvement of community resources, namely, the integrated centres of social services for the population.31 The study of the social environmental factors and the immediate surroundings of patients with schizophrenia made it possible to develop and put into practice the methods of work with the family of mental patients, known as compliance therapy.32